-We have a self-insured medical plan which covers approximately 1,700 of our employees.
+We have a self-insured medical plan which covers approximately 1,800 of our employees.
 We record a liability for incurred but not yet reported or paid claims based on our historical experience of claims payments and a calculated lag time period.
-We maintain a spreadsheet that includes claims payments made each month according to the date the claim was incurred.
-This enables us to have an historical record of claims incurred but not yet paid at any point in the past.
-We then compare our accrued liability to the more recent claims incurred but not yet paid amounts and adjust our recorded liability up or down accordingly.
 Considering that we have stop loss coverage of \$225,000 for each individual plan subscriber, the general consistency of claims payments and the short time lag, we believe that there is not a material exposure for this liability.